OjasMittal/SAMACHAR/README.md

 -Implementing Machine Learning algorithms to provide news in sorted order from most to least trending news along with sentiment analysis to categorize news as positive news and negative news.

 -Monetization can be integrated in the future for advanced versions of the subscription-based model.
+## Open for Contributions
+-If you  feel you can add something valuable to this project, feel free to create an issue and I will assign you the role for it.